Does Gap Clothing Shrink? A Fabric-by-Fabric Guide

 Gap’s cashmere knitwear occupies mid-market territory — retailing above high-street basics but below heritage cashmere specialists like Loro Piana or Johnston’s of Elgin.
 Gap cashmere is typically Grade B quality, meaning the fiber diameter falls in the 16–19 micron range (Grade A is under 15.5 microns; Grade C is above 19 microns).
 This mid-grade classification is standard for accessible luxury cashmere and dictates both care requirements and expected performance.

 Cashmere shrinks through a mechanism distinct from cotton.
 Where cotton shrinkage is primarily hydraulic (fiber swelling during washing), cashmere shrinkage is mechanical and thermal: agitation causes the scales on cashmere fibers to interlock — a phenomenon called felting — while heat accelerates this interlocking.
-Once felted, cashmere fibers cannot be separated without destroying the fabric structure.
-The shrinkage is irreversible.
+The IWTO (International Wool Textile Organisation) documents this felting process as irreversible once the scales have interlocked.
+Unlike cotton’s dimensional shrinkage, felted cashmere cannot be restored without destroying the fabric structure.

 Machine washing Gap knitwear, even on a wool cycle, carries risk.
 Agitation patterns in home washing machines — even those with gentle drum movements — generate sufficient mechanical action to cause felting in loosely spun cashmere.
 When in doubt, hand wash or dry clean.
 For deeper guidance on caring for cashmere and whether it shrinks, see our dedicated guide.